What is Diffusion in Mass Transfer? | Types of Diffusion of Mass Transfer

 Velocities

 In a diffusion mixture, various chemical species are moving at different velocities as they may have different mobilities. the bulk velocity of the mixture would be some sort of an average velocity.
-Let Ui be the velocity of the iTH species with respect to the stationary coordinate system.
+Let Ui be the velocity of the iTH species concerning the stationary coordinate system.
 Then for a mixture of n species the local mass average velocity U is defined by

 Molecular diffusion in mass transfer